-- Ito address the issue within that Standing Committee; - Ito forward to a more appropriate Standing Committee; - Ito forward to an existing Subcommittee; - Ito create a new Task Force and assign that issue to that new group; - Oor not to take up the issue raised further.
+- To address the issue within that Standing Committee; - To forward to a more appropriate Standing Committee; - To forward to an existing Subcommittee; - To create a new Task Force and assign that issue to that new group; - Or not to take up the issue raised further.

 Standing Committees are the sole Stakeholder Groups in which new issues are considered, and placed, rejected, or tabled.
 Task Forces shall not to take up new issues which are not already clearly in their Charge and Charter.
 Rather, they shall raise any potential significant new issues to their Standing Committee for consideration.
 Subcommittees may consider new issues related to their Charter, but shall make periodic reports to their Parent Committee including any new issues raised for consideration by the Subcommittee.
 In such cases, the Subcommittee Chair should consider creating a charge detailing the new issue to ensure that there is clarity on the work scope among the Subcommittee participants.
-The Parent Committee retains the authority to determine the scope of work of all of its subordinate groups.